-1. APPLICATION
+APPLICATION

-The accreditation application is on the accompanying CD, or it may be obtained from your ACSI regional office or from the ACSI website.
+The accreditation application may be obtained from your ACSI regional office or from the ACSI website.
 The completed application and applicable attachments should be returned to the regional office, along with the application fee, a copy of the governing body minutes indicating approval for the school to pursue accreditation with ACSI, and a preliminary profile.

-The preliminary profile includes a brief paragraph narrative of no more than 300 words (no data or supporting evidences are to be included or attached with the narrative), for each required element, that presents a snapshot on each of the following topics:
+The preliminary profile includes a brief paragraph narrative of no more than 300 words for each required element that presents a snapshot on each of the following topics:

 - 1. Founding and purpose of the school - 2.
 Ownership, legal standing, organizational and governance structure - 3.
 Description of the school community/stakeholders - 4.
-Significant trends in past three years (e.g., enrollment, finances, facilities) - 5.
+Significant trends in the past three years (e.g., enrollment, finances, facilities) - 5.
 Type of instructional program (e.g., traditional, classical, online, bilingual, IGCSE) - 6.
 Staff numbers and hiring qualifications - 7.
 School funding sources - 8.
 Vision for the future (three to five years)